Sange, Democratic Republic of the Congo: Commune status

 On 9 June 2013, the provincial governor submitted a proposal to the Provincial Assembly requesting the elevation of several agglomerations to the rank of ville (city) and commune (municipality).
 The Assembly approved the proposal through Decision No. 09/200/PLENIERE/ASPRO/SK of 7 October 2009.
 Implementation proceeded through Decree No. 012/14 of 18 February 2012 and was consolidated in Decree No. 13/029 of 13 June 2013, which, in its Article 1, elevated Sange, Kiliba, and Luvungi, together with Bulambika, Fizi, Hombo-Sud, Kavumu, Kamanyola, Lulimba-Misisi, Lulingu, Minembwe, Minova, Nyangezi, Nyabibwe, and Swima, to the status of commune.
 In July 2015, however, the Council of Ministers suspended the enforcement of these decrees.
 On 27 December 2018, an appendix to the electoral law was passed which listed Sange, Kiliba, and Luvungi as communes of Uvira Territory.
 In 2024, Sange was described as being administratively divided into nine quartiers (quarters): Kahungwe, Kajembo, Kibogoye, Kinanira, Kyanyanda, Musenyi, Nyakabere 1, Nyakabere 2, and Rutanga.

 2010 fuel tank explosion

 On 2 July 2010, Sange experienced a tragedy that resulted in 235 fatalities and 198 injuries due to a tanker truck explosion.
 The tank truck, carrying 59,000 liters of gasoline from Tanzania, overturned on a narrow and dangerous road that crossed the center of Sange, 60 miles south of the city of Bukavu.
 The fire quickly spread from the truck, causing devastation.
-Some lost their lives while attempting to collect leaking fuel, while most of the deaths occurred among those who were indoors watching the FIFA World Cup match.
+Some people died while attempting to collect leaking fuel, while most of the deaths occurred among those who were indoors watching the FIFA World Cup match.
 Additionally, some individuals were caught in the fire while trying to flee and were reduced to ashes.
 The fire also spread to approximately 20 houses, which were primarily made of mud and covered with straw or sheet metal, resulting in their destruction.